trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 ## Prerequisites

-Prerequisites are the same as the first session : https://github.com/marigold-dev/training-dapp-1#memo-prerequisites.
+Prerequisites are the same as the first session: https://github.com/marigold-dev/training-dapp-1#memo-prerequisites.

 Get the code from the session 2 solution [here](https://github.com/marigold-dev/training-dapp-2/tree/main/solution).